-A 39-gram scoop of whey protein powder with whey protein concenctrate, which is approximately 1/3 cup, contains 26 grams of protein.
-The same serving of Wheybolic contains 20 grams of protein.
+According to the USDA, a 30-gram scoop of whey protein powder with whey protein concentrate contains 22 grams of protein.
+The same serving of whey protein isolate contains 20 grams of protein.

-It's important to note that the recommended serving for Wheybolic is three scoops or 79 grams, which translates to 60 grams of protein.
+According to the National Academies of Sciences, adult males need 56 grams of protein per day, while women need 46 grams.
+The recommended serving for Wheybolic is 2 scoops or 62.5 grams, which translates to 40 grams of protein.

 Wheybolic is lower in carbohydrates and fat, as well as calories, than a whey protein powder.
-A scoop serving of Wheybolic has 93 calories, 2 grams of carbohydrates and less than 0.5 gram of fat, versus 150 calories, 7 grams of carbohydrate and 2 grams of fat in a whey protein powder.
+A 2-scoop serving of Wheybolic has 200 calories, 6 grams of carbohydrates and 1.5 grams of fat, versus 240 calories, 8 grams of carbohydrates and 4 grams of fat in 2 scoops of whey protein powder.

-The directions for Wheybolic suggest that you take the supplement 30 minutes after you work out.
+Wheybolic can be taken before or after workouts, between meals or even on rest days, according to its label.
 In addition to protein, however, your post-workout meal should include carbohydrates and fat to promote repletion of energy stores while sparing the protein for muscle repair and growth.